toon-format/spec/SPEC.md

 Object keys and tabular field names:
 - MAY be unquoted only if they match: ^[A-Za-z_][\w.]*$.
 - Otherwise, they MUST be quoted and escaped per Section 7.1.

+Keys requiring quoting per the above rules MUST be quoted in all contexts, including array headers (e.g., "my-key"[N]:).

 ### 7.4 Decoding Rules for Strings and Keys (Decoding)